headline-design/pipeline-ui/README.md

 npm pack
 ```

-A tgz file will be generated in the folder pipelin-ui.
+A tgz file will be generated in the folder pipeline-ui.
 Move this file to the root folder of your project.

 Add the following dependency to the package.json of the project that you will be using the library in: